bradenrice/D-D-in-OrgMode/README.md

 # D-D-in-OrgMode
-eLisp functions and Spacemacs OrgMode document templates for Dongeons and Dragons characters and campaigns
+eLisp functions and Spacemacs OrgMode document templates for Dungeons and Dragons characters and campaigns